 Works Council's approval for changed pension scheme

-If your company's pension scheme has been placed with a pension fund, your Works Council's approval is necessary if you want to change the scheme.
+If your company's pension scheme has been placed with a pension fund, you need the approval of your Works Council if you want to change the scheme.
 However, you are exempt from this requierement if pension arrangements have been made in the Collective Labour Agreement.

 Register for pension funds

 After their formation all pension funds must report to the Dutch Central Bank (De Nederlandsche Bank, DNB).
 All pension funds are listed in their register for pension funds.

 Conditions to set up a pension scheme

 If you wish to implement a pension scheme for employees, you are required to meet certain conditions.

 Pension funds and insurers can consolidate small pension funds into one single fund under the Pension Consolidation Act (in Dutch).